marthenlt/graalvm-reliance-india-workshop-13082020/README.md

 In this workshop we will be using GraalVM Enterprise Edition 20.1.0 for JDK 8 which can be downloaded from [OTN - Oracle Technology Network](https://www.oracle.com/downloads/graalvm-downloads.html)

-## 2.1 Setup GraalVM Enterprise Edition
+## Exercise 2.1: Setup GraalVM Enterprise Edition

 Below are the steps to setup **GraalVM Enterprise Edition 20.1.0 for JDK 8**.